nichochen/github-actions-with-aks/README.md

 # Containerizing and deploying appication with GitHub Actions & Azure Kubernetes Service

-This demo is going to show you how to containerize and deploy a simple applitoin with CICD tool GtiHub Acions.
+This is the script which I used in the GitHub and AKS demo.

-## The App
+## The Application
 The app used in the demo is the lovely HTML5 mini game Clumsy Bird.
 Fork the game to your own GitHub account.

     https://github.com/ellisonleao/clumsy-bird

-## Docker file
+## Dockerfile
 The Dockerfile to containerize the application.

     FROM nginx